 Nomad vs Vagabond

-The difference between nomad and vagabond is that a nomad is a person who is always wandering from one place to another and has no fixed or permanent place, who is moving around from one place to another seasonally in search of food and shelter while a vagabond is someone who is on a trip to many destinations without a specific period of time.
+The difference between a nomad and a vagabond is that a nomad is a person who is always wandering from one place to another and has no fixed or permanent place, who is moving around from one place to another seasonally in search of food and shelter, while a vagabond is someone who is on a trip to many destinations without a specific period of time.

 The population of these pastoral nomads slowly started to decrease in the twentieth century.

 A vagabond, who is also known as a vagrant, is basically a homeless person having no regular or permanent income.
-They usually live in extreme poverty that generally supports themselves by petty thefts, begging, or some temporary works.
+They live in extreme poverty that support themselves through petty thefts, begging, or some temporary work.

-Talking about their history, vagrancy was generally associated with petty crimes and begging.
+Talking about their history, vagrancy was associated with petty crimes and begging.

 Comparison Table